 When radioactive atoms decay, energy and subatomic particles are released.
 Nuclear radiation consists of high-energy particles or electromagnetic waves emitted from atomic nuclei.
 Here are the three most common types of nuclear radiation, all of which can be harmful to human beings and other living organisms:

-- Alpha radiation consists of alpha particles emitted during alpha decay.
+Alpha radiation consists of alpha particles emitted during alpha decay.
 Alpha particles can do a lot of damage if they collide with a living cell.
 Fortunately, alpha particles quickly slow down as they travel through air, and they rarely penetrate the outer layers of human skin.
-So exposure to small amounts of alpha radiation ordinarily isn’t too harmful, so long as the radiation source is outside the body.
-If radioactive material gets inside your body (e.g. by breathing in radon gas that leaked from the ground into your basement), that’s another story.
+Exposure to small amounts of alpha radiation ordinarily isn’t too harmful, so long as the radiation source is outside your body.
+However, if radioactive material gets into your body (e.g. by breathing in radon gas that leaked from the ground into your basement), that’s another story.

 Despite its potential harmful effects, nuclear radiation serves many practical purposes in science, technology, and medicine.
 We’ve already seen how alpha and beta radiation played important roles in scientific discovery, leading to modern atomic theory.
 Beta radiation is used in radiation therapy to kill cancer cells.
 (Of course, it destroys healthy cells too, and it can also cause cancer.)
 Gamma radiation also has applications in medicine.
 For example, Positron Emission Tomography (PET) scans use the gamma rays emitted when positrons strike matter to see inside a patient’s body.